intellinote/sql-client/README.md

 ### Database-Specific Types

-The *sql-client* module bundles support for one or more database platforms.
+The *sql-client* module bundles support for several database platforms.

 These clients are generally implemented as thin wrappers around